ono/raphael-radar/README.markdown

 * Easy customization.
 Especially for cosmetic changes.
 * Fix some bugs.
 * Support multiple groups of scores.
-* Remove unrequired code as a library and put the idea into example.
+* Remove unnessesary code from the library and put the idea into example.
 * Make the code simpler.

 Please note that there is no compatibility with the original version.